AlexeyBuzdin/loanapp-example/src/main/java/com/github/larchaon/loanapp/README.md

 -    The whole history of loans is visible for clients, including loan extensions.

 ### TODO left
-- Should return unauthorized status code if user is not logged in -
+- Add different user roles
+-